Strike: There is power struggle in the camp of UTAG – FWSC boss reveals

 A Labour Consultant, Austin Garmey for his part blamed the recent labour agitations on the lack of communication from the quarters of the government.

-He said that the labour law mandates the government to keep the communication channels with the unions active at all times but that appears to have failed leading to the strikes.
+He said that the labour law mandates the government to keep the communication channels with the unions active at all times but that appears to have failed to lead to the strikes.

 “We are not implementing the laws,” he said also on the same show and added that “communication is the problem.
 Both the employer and the unions are not communicating.

-“The employer should keep opening channel, I urge the employers to communicating.”
+“The employer should keep the opening channel, I urge the employers to communicate.”

 The National Labour Commission (NLC) had ruled that the strike by the UTAG and CETAG is illegal.

-“In the sprit of transparency and very mutual respect for them , they have assured them that whatever allowance is due them because they were captured in the 2022 budget January they are going to be paid .
+“In the spirit of transparency and very mutual respect for them, they have assured them that whatever allowance is due them because they were captured in the 2022 budget January they are going to be paid.
 Therefore the Commission has directed that they go and call off the strike immediately.

-“This is something that is good for Ghana expecting that schools had just reopened , parents had just seen of their wards to the various institution.
-I am glad that CETAG has also be asked so let us expect that they do the needful and then we have peace.”
+“This is something that is good for Ghana expecting that schools had just reopened, parents had just seen of their wards to the various institution.
+I am glad that CETAG has also been asked so let us expect that they do the needful and then we have peace.”

 He added ” The National Labour Commission is a state institution.
-Indeed of labour institution are litigating there must be somebody to arbitrate .
-This is the legally mandated institution, they have heard us and they have issued their directive .
+Indeed if labour institutions are litigating there must be somebody to arbitrate.
+This is the legally mandated institution, they have heard us and they have issued their directive.
 It is my expectation that UTAG will also call off their striker.”

 The National Council entreated all of its members to comply with this directive.